idealparable/BibleQ/HowToRead.md

 [Table of Contents](#table-of-contents) | [Chapter List](#book-1-genesis) | [This Chapter's Observation Headers List](#genesis-1)
 ##### 1(Genesis).1:20-23 Water Creatures, Flying Creatures, Fish are In Water

-[/20 God said, “Let the waters abound with living creatures, and let birds fly above the earth in the open expanse of the sky.”
+<blockquote><span class="bbq">/20 God said, “Let the waters abound with living creatures, and let birds fly above the earth in the open expanse of the sky.”
 21 God created the large sea creatures and every living creature that moves, with which the waters swarmed, after their kind, and every winged bird after its kind.
 God saw that it was good.
 22 God blessed them, saying, “Be fruitful, and multiply, and fill the waters in the seas, and let birds multiply on the earth.”
 23 There was evening and there was morning, a fifth day./</span></blockquote>

 The word translated "creatures" is nephesh, the term for soul in OT (body plus spirit; the tangible with the intangible, akin to hardware and software).